Skip to content

 • Underfuelling the first 80km because the climbing starts easy

-• Forgetting the Sa Calobra climb is a 9% average, not a gentle return — many riders bonk here
+• Forgetting Sa Calobra is a ~7% sustained climb, not a gentle return — many riders bonk here when it's on the route

 PACING